 - Project:CycleOps Blog #3 - App Development Adventures and Other Coding Stories - by Parker Ellwanger (rpbruiser)

 - Project:BLOG 1 : Introduction to SbSr (Smart Bike Smart Rider) - by Gurinder Singh Gill (gsgill112)

 - Project:Avoid the Bump! #1: Introduction - by Abhijit Nathwani (abhijitnathwani)

 - Project:Walking-Wheel on Water #3 Development - by F. Yao (fyaocn)

 - Project:IOT on Wheels Design Challenge - Fatigue Alert System Blog #2 - by Dale Winhold (dwinhold)

 This Week’s Top Updates

-That is going to wrap up things for this week.
-Remember to check back next week for another Design Challenge Weekly Summary post.
-Until then head over to the official Safe & Sound Wearables Challenge Page, fore more Design Challenge content!
-As always, remember to hack the world and make awesome!
+That is going to wrap up things for this week, tune in next week for another Design Challenge Summary.
+If you would like to learn more about this challenge, and to see what progress has already been made, head over to the its official challenge page, and as always, remember to hack the world and make awesome!

 - Design Challenge Weekly Summary: Intro to the IoT On Wheels ChallengeDesign Challenge Weekly Summary: Intro to the IoT On Wheels Challenge